hornster02/hornster02/README.md

 ***🟦 ATI GPU Scaling Fix(legacy), 🟦 HDD Low Level Format Tool*** and dozens of apps from 🟦 NirSoft (***AppCrashView/BlueScreenView/Wireless Network Watcher/WifiInfoView/CurrPorts/FullEventLogView/ShellExView/ShellMenuView/OpenWithView/LoadedDllsView/DiskCountersView*** *1)

 ***VMware Workstation*** (15) - possibility to use e.g. Steam client while running Win7 (from 2024 there is a threat of arbitrary banning of access from this "dangerous" system - see some banks, possible solution=responsive mode in browser) in a virtual machine with a newer system (e.g. Win11).
-Support for internet connection (bridging) (router can solve possible connection problems) and the possibility of sharing folders - host/guest (e.g. for direct downloading of games from Win11 to Win7).
-For full functionality, after installing the system (regular ISO) in VMware, the ISO with drivers (VMware Tools) must be mounted on the virtual drive and installed.
-7-Zip can open a VMDK file with the system
+Support for internet connection (bridging) (router can solve possible connection problems) and possibility of sharing folders - host/guest (e.g. for direct downloading of games from Win11 to Win7).
+For full functionality, after installing system (regular ISO) in VMware, ISO with drivers (VMware Tools) must be mounted to virtual drive and installed.
+7-Zip can open a VMDK file with system

 ***🟦 Process Monitor+🟦 FileActivityWatch*** - activities of running processes - detailed list of accesses on SSD/registry/network